akey7/oxyhb_binding_curve/README.md

 # oxyhb_binding_curve
-Calculates oxyHb binding curves as described in the supplement as found in Kinoshita et al. (citation at bottom).
+Calculates oxyHb binding curves as described in the supplement as found in Dash et al. (citation at bottom).

 ## Conda virtual environment